Gunnarhawk/App-Muter-mk2/README.md

 Currently the application only accepts mouse input functionality, but will implement keyboard inputs if someone wants it

 # Installation
-Install the latest release build, make sure to keep it in a solo directory as it will make a settings.xml file upon launch
+Install the latest release build, make sure to keep it in a solo directory as it will make a settings.xml file upon launch.
+If an application is not working for you, try running this with administrative permissions

 # How it works
 After you set a bind and choose an application, whenever you press and hold that bind the application will be set to the target volume which by default is set to 0